Capture Today's Opportunities

-As the industry's most complete, fully virtualized evolved packet core, the new Cisco Virtualized Packet Core (VPC) solution redefines the paradigm of agility for service providers.
-It can enable them to capture untapped revenue opportunities, particularly with the proliferation of Internet of Everything (IoE) and machine-to-machine (M2M) connections.
+As the industry's most complete, fully virtualized evolved packet core, the new Cisco Ultra Packet Core (UPC) solution redefines the paradigm of agility for service providers.
+It can enable them to capture untapped revenue opportunities, particularly with the proliferation of Internet of Things (IOT) and machine-to-machine (M2M) connections.

-Cisco's VPC is based on the same proven StarOS software used in Cisco ASR 5000 Series platforms.
+Cisco's UPC is based on the same proven StarOS software used in Cisco ASR 5500 Series platforms.
 It is designed to distribute and orchestrate packet core functions across physical and virtual resources so you can easily transition from physical to virtualized packet " core services, or use both simultaneously.

 Key Facts and Highlights

-Cisco's VPC allows service providers to leave intact their existing Cisco ASR 5000 Series investments and continue to scale them for consumer and enterprise services.
+Cisco's UPC allows service providers to leave intact their existing Cisco ASR 5500 Series investments and continue to scale them for consumer and enterprise services.

-Cisco's VPC reduces the time for service providers to deploy new services and reduce your operational expenditures.
+Cisco's UPC reduces the time for service providers to deploy new services and reduce your operational expenditures.